 Discusses current political issues and educates themselves and others about the Republican party.

 To teach the different styles of Hip Hop dance and history including basic Ballet.
-To give those that are interested the opportunity to learn how to dance.
+To give those who are interested in dance the opportunity to learn how to dance.
 To give those who do know how to dance a place to practice and expand their knowledge.
 To establish a group that has the option to perform if asked.
 To promote dance and the history of dance.

 This team provides performances at campus events and helps promote spirit and pride at Penn State Mont Alto.